maltoe/resume/README.md

+# Curriculum Vitae

+This is the source code of my web-based CV.

+If you're here because I sent you a link to the [rendered version of it](https://maltoe.github.com/resume/dist/resume.html) (hello future employer?), let me *thank you* for your interest.
+In the following, I'll try to explain why this exists and how it was achieved.

+If you're here because you were looking for an encrypted static CV page to make your own, please refer to [src/resume.js](src/resume.js) for a good entry point for further studies.

-# Why?
+# What is this?

- * I wanted to have my CV as a HTML page, accessible from the Internet.
-Not having a personal public website, I wanted to use GitHub pages, so only static content.
+ * I wanted to have my CV as a HTML page, accessible from the Internet, to hand out to potential employers.
+Not having a personal public website at hand, GitHub pages seemed a perfect candidate for hosting.
+GitHub pages support static content only.
- * I didn't want to show it to everybody, so I needed to encrypt it.
-"Medium-strength" security (i.e., symmetric with reasonably strong passphrase) should suffice, as it's not super critical data.
+ * Concerned about my privacy, I wanted to make sure that not everybody would be able to read the CV.
+Thus, the data needs to be encrypted (both in the "source" and in the rendered static HTML page) and only accessible by providing a passphrase.
+"Medium-strength" security (i.e., symmetric cipher with reasonably strong passphrase) is sufficient, as it's not super critical data.
- * I wanted to keep the effort for someone to view it (legitimately) as low as possible, no typing required.
+ * At the same time, the effort for someone to view it (legitimately) must be as low as possible, no typing required.

 # How?

-Nothing too fancy here, but I might as well describe it to show that we (all of us) always document our software.

- * "Sensitive" data is stored in a human-editable YAML file which is transparently encrypted/decrypted using [git-crypt](https://github.com/AGWA/git-crypt) with a *local* private key during commit/checkout.
+ * "Sensitive" data is stored in a human-editable JSON file which is transparently encrypted/decrypted using [git-crypt](https://github.com/AGWA/git-crypt) with a *local* private key during commit/checkout.
+This JSON file also contains the keys that grant access to the rendered page.
- * Ruby's Rake is used to orchestrate rendering of ERB templates of CSS/JS files into their finished versions using [sprockets-standalone](https://github.com/jgraichen/sprockets-standalone).
+ * [webpack.js](https://webpack.js.org/) is used to orchestrate the rendering of JS and CSS files.
- *  In the course of which data is rendered to HTML content and re-encrypted with the help of [crypto-js](https://code.google.com/archive/p/crypto-js/) in a V8 engine ([therubyracer](https://github.com/cowboyd/therubyracer)).
+ * In the course of this process the data is rendered to HTML content and re-encrypted with the help of [crypto-js](https://code.google.com/archive/p/crypto-js/).
+Multiple keys are allowed for decryption, i.e. the content has one symmetric content key and multiple "envelopes" for this key.
- * Data is decoded using the page's fragment identifier on the client side and inserted into page body.
+ * On the client side, data is decoded using the page's *fragment identifier* and inserted into the page body.
+No manual password typing is required and one can easily share a link with the password included.

+# Is this secure?

+As much as possible, I relied on existing libraries and standard approaches with regards to the symmetric encryption and the multi-key requirement.
+Therefore, I believe the data is stored reasonably securely, or in other words the effort to decode this without knowing the symmetric key is big enough for my concerns.

+However, the repository and page are public and allow for local bruteforcing.
+Furthermore, encrypted data remains in the version history of the repository.
+This means that even when removing a key from the list of known passphrases to take away access from a particular recipient, it can still be used to decrypt these older versions.
+Thus, if you consider your personal information highly critical data, this approach is not for you.

 # Usage

-Inside the `src/` directory:

 ```
+# NOTE: This will not work with an encrypted src/secrets.dat.
-bundle install
+$ npm install

-# To rebuild debug version in src/build/.
-bundle exec rake

-# To overwrite files in top-level directory with release version.
-bundle exec rake release:clean release:compile
+$ npm run build
 ```